Cowboy Cookies with Video

 The other thought was that these Cowboy Cookies, also known as Ranger Cookies, were sturdy enough for cowboys to take on the trail.
 With oats and nuts, there is some nutritional value, and of course calories.

 Both are loaded oatmeal cookies, with Ranger Cookies considered a subcategory of Cowboy Cookies.
 Cowboy cookies tend to contain oatmeal, coconut, nuts, and cinnamon.
-On the other hand, Ranger cookies have Rice Krispies and chocolate chips.
+On the other hand, Ranger cookies may have Rice Krispies and chocolate chips.

 But, in this case, the cinnamon was eliminated and chocolate chips were added.
 So many times these terms are used interchangeably.

-Definitely.
-Omitting the coconut will not change the outcome of the recipe.
+Definitely; omitting the coconut will not change the outcome of the recipe.

-Once they’ve cooled completely, store in an airtight container at room temperature for 3-5 days.
+Once they’ve cooled completely, store them in an airtight container at room temperature for 3-5 days.
 After that, they will freeze well, also in an airtight container, for up to 3 months

 You May Also Like: